-Francisco Mayor Maestre got his bachelor’s degree in Fine Arts at Complutense University of Madrid, with Research Masters in Art and Creation and in Engraving and Graphic Design at the Castilla-La Mancha University.
+Francisco Mayor Maestre got his bachelor’s degree in Fine Arts at the Complutense University of Madrid, with Research Masters in Art and Creation at the same University and in Engraving and Graphic Design at the Castilla-La Mancha University.
 He has also been awarded the Pilar and Joan Miró Foundation Grant from Mallorca, the Art Engraver Grant from the Currency Department of the National Mint and Stamp Factory and the first prize from the Rivas-Vaciamadrid National Painting Competition (2019), among others.
-His work has been exhibited in various cities in Spain, in addition to Germany, the United Kingdom, Switzerland and Belgium, and is part of the Pilar i Joan Miró Foundation, the Museum of Contemporary Spanish Engraving in Marbella, the National Library, Calcography Museum of the Royal Academy of Fine Arts of San Fernando, the City Council of Rivas-Vaciamadrid, the Museum of the Royal Mint, the Faculty of Fine Arts, Complutense University, as well as several private collection.
+His work has been exhibited in various cities in Spain, in addition to Germany, the United Kingdom, Switzerland and Belgium, and is part of the Pilar i Joan Miró Foundation, the Museum of Contemporary Spanish Engraving in Marbella, the National Library, the Calcography Museum of the Royal Academy of Fine Arts of San Fernando, the City Council of Rivas-Vaciamadrid, the Museum of the Royal Mint, the Faculty of Fine Arts at the Complutense University, as well as several private collection.

 Works for sale by Francisco Mayor Maestre at Aurora Vigil-Escalera Art Gallery: